-Live animal markets – locally known as “traditional markets” – in North Sulawesi and throughout Indonesia are places of extreme cruelty.
+Live animal markets – often referred to locally as “traditional markets” – throughout Indonesia are places of extreme cruelty.
 Every week, tens of thousands of animals are traded and slaughtered, including many thousands of dogs and cats.

-Thousands of live dogs and cats are put through hell every week – terrified and trembling, they wait their turn.
-Children watch as dogs are repeatedly bludgeoned over the head and blow-torched alive.
+Thousands of live dogs and cats and countless other species of anaimls are put through hell every week – terrified and trembling, they wait their turn.
+Children watch as dogs and cats are repeatedly bludgeoned over the head and blow-torched alive.

 These markets must be condemned and they must stop.

-Please join us in calling on the authorities to take urgent action to close down these markets of extreme cruelty!
+Please join us in calling on the authorities to take urgent action to close down these markets of extreme danger & cruelty!

-I am deeply concerned about the tens of thousand of dogs and cats caught up in Indonesia’s cruel “traditional markets” such as “Tomohon Extreme Market”, as well as the risk this poses to Indonesia’s pledge to eliminate rabies by 2020.
+I am deeply concerned about the hundreds of thousands of dogs and cats caught up in Indonesia’s cruel “traditional markets” such as “Tomohon Extreme Market” each year, as well as the risk this poses to Indonesia’s pledge to eliminate rabies to safeguard both human and animal health and welfare.

-The Dog Meat-Free Indonesia coalition’s investigations in December 2017 in North Sulawesi’s markets have revealed the immense suffering caused to tens of thousands of dogs and cats each week, as well as countless other animals, including illegally-captured and slaughtered species of wildlife.
+The Dog Meat-Free Indonesia coalition’s investigations in 2017, 2018 and 2019 throughout Indonesia have revealed the immense suffering caused to tens of thousands of dogs and cats each month, as well as countless other animals, including illegally-captured and slaughtered species of wildlife.

 There are also growing concerns about the risk the dog meat trade poses to human health, including the transmission of rabies.
 Furthermore, I am deeply disturbed to see that children are routinely exposed to scenes of extreme animal cruelty such as witnessing the bludgeoning and live blow-torching of animals in these public markets.
 There is mounting evidence of the detrimental psychological impacts witnessing this kind of brutality can have on children’s mental health.